If you want to know how to help your daughter with ADHD, tap at the door, don’t bang. And instead of yelling, try listening. It builds character.

 I had been out in the backyard with a flashlight watching Casey, our black Labrador mix, do his nightly check of the perimeter fence.
 Down a small hill, the fence divides the trees in our yard from a forested area that, during the day, becomes one thick green swath filled with bright chirping birds and busy squirrels.
 It’s a lovely place to relax eating lunch or dig around in the dirt planting things.

 Late at night though, the swath of trees and our backyard is deep, dark, and quiet.
-I stand on the edge of the hill facing the trees and I hear the soft wind rustle the maple leaves, an owl hoot, and Casey, as he stops to paw through some pine straw, snorts, and continues to trot the fence.
+I stand on the edge of the hill facing the trees and I hear the soft wind rustle the maple leaves, an owl hoot, and Casey, as he stops to paw through some pine straw, grunts, and continues to trot the fence.
 The only light comes from a sliver of moon hidden behind the crown of the four-trunked pin oak that rules the center of the hill.

 Besides the clear beauty of nature at night in our pint-sized piece of Georgia, the amount of peace I get from this moment every night, and how much I treasure it, is a mystery to me.
 Growing up, my parents took us on some serious wilderness camping trips, and I spent most of the time wishing we were at Disneyland.
 No fan of nature back then.